Alumna Success Story: Ashley Gereli

 In her free time, Ashley enjoys many activities including hiking with her dog.
 “I’m an avid distance runner, and enjoy rock climbing, snowboarding, cooking, gardening, spending time with friends and family, and anything where I can be outdoors, especially if it involves the beach!”

 Her advice to Harford students?
 “Spend time discovering what truly makes you happy.
 Take time to explore your interests and hobbies now, so you can find yourself on a journey to your purpose too.
 Your happiness is important.
-HCC can support you in your exploration in seeking the right fit and beginning a path guided by your passions.
+Harford can support you in your exploration in seeking the right fit and beginning a path guided by your passions.
 Always put your happiness first.”

 As the Harford County Teacher of the Year, Ashley received a free lease of a new 2022 Nissan Rogue for a year courtesy of Jones Junction, a Dell laptop, and a watch from Saxon’s Diamond Centers.
 In addition, she was awarded multiple gift certificates and local merchant gift cards.
 All five finalists received $1,000 from HAR-CO Credit Union.